lnicosia/notrealengine/README.md

 #### Windows

-Run `Setup.bat` from cmd or the file explorer.

 Open and build the `Not Real Engine.sln`  solution file located in the `windows/` folder.
 Debug configuration will produce a `NotRealEngined.lib` static library file in `windows/x64/Debug` and Release configuration will produce a `NotRealEngine.lib`  static library file in `windows/x64/Release`.

 ## Features